-Since Klopp took over the reins at Liverpool in late 2015, their season-ending league positions have improved from 8th to 2nd.
+Since Klopp took over the reins at Liverpool in late 2015, their season-ending league positions improved from 8th to league champions.
 It may not have been the sudden improvement that many fans were hoping for, but that’s not Klopp’s style.

 In a press interview in his first week at the helm, Klopp expressed his hope that everyone was “patient enough to be successful.”